OpenStuder/OpenStuder.github.io/clientlibs.md

 **Parameters**:
 - `property_id`: The searched wildcard ID. *Required*.
+- `virtual`: Include virtual devices (for example Xtender multicast device) or not. *Optional*, defaults to false.
+- `functions_mask`: Mask for specific device types to search properties for.
+Possible values are ['SIDeviceFunction.NONE', 'SIDeviceFunction.INVERTER', 'SIDeviceFunction.CHARGER', 'SIDeviceFunction.SOLAR',
+  'SIDeviceFunction.TRANSFER', 'SIDeviceFunction.BATTERY', 'SIDeviceFunction.ALL']. *Optional*, defaults to `ALL`.

 **Returns**:
 1. Status of the find operation.
 2. The searched ID (including wildcard character).
 3. The number of properties found.
+4. True if virtual devices are included or not (False).
+5. Functions mask.
-4. List of the property IDs (as strings).
+6. List of the property IDs (as strings).

 **Exceptions raised**:
 - `SIProtocolError`: On a connection, protocol or framing error.